Lanbig/deep-learning/README.md

 # Udacity Deep Learning Foundations Nanodgree.

-This github is for Learning Purposes.
+This github is for learning purposes.
 All assignments and coding will be found here.